drujensen/riscv-ubuntu/README.md

-# Run RISC-V Ubuntu using Docker or Docker Compose
+# Run RISCV Ubuntu using Docker or Docker Compose

 This project provides a docker image with tools for RISC-V development.